 Reducing background noise by turning off a TV, closing a door or shutting a window can help make the visit peaceful, more focused and less confusing.

 Ask the person what they want to do.

-Establish connection through the right activity.
+Establish connection through an activity.

 Concentrate on the person's talents and abilities.
 Depending on what the person wants, it may be a relaxing visit watching a movie with some treats, listening to music or going outside to get the benefits of fresh air and exercise.
 Other good ways to connect may be building a scrapbook together or playing a familiar game.